Solar Eclipse Activities for Preschoolers

 Tell stories

 Preschoolers love stories.
-Narratives about the sun, moon, and stars (perhaps with friendly, relatable characters) that build toward an eclipse can make the event relatable and meaningful.
+Narratives about the sun, moon, and stars that build toward an eclipse can make the event relatable and meaningful.
 Read the book Total Solar Eclipse: A Stellar Friendship Story during your next circle time.

 5 creative preschool solar eclipse activities

-These hands-on projects are designed to spark curiosity and learning in a fun and interactive way.
+These hands-on projects spark curiosity and learning in a fun, interactive way.

-Constructing a solar eclipse viewer from a shoebox offers an engaging and safe way for preschoolers to witness an eclipse firsthand.
+Constructing a solar eclipse viewer from a shoebox offers an engaging and safe way for preschoolers to witness an eclipse.
 This project transforms a simple shoebox into a tool that safely projects the image of a solar eclipse, allowing children to observe without looking directly at the sun.
-This activity not only provides a hands-on learning experience but also emphasizes the importance of eye safety during solar observations.
+This activity provides a hands-on learning experience and emphasizes the importance of eye safety.

 • Start with an empty shoebox and cut a small rectangular hole on one of the short sides.